mattserves/CMPLXSYS530/Assignment4.md

 **_Interaction Topology_**

 The interaction topology can be thought of as a tri-partite network.
 Students and companies may interact with each other, but only if the company selects the university to visit.
 Students will not interact with other students, and companies will not interact with other companies.
 The university ranking serves as the university ID.
 In the future, specific universities can be listed by name.

+__*LS COMMENTS:*__
+*You might think of universities as brokering the relationship between students and companies.
+Your specification of this network will end up being very important to your outcomes, so you'll definitely want to think of this as a sort of parameter that you'll need to explore.
+For instance, even the number of universities a company has ties to (and vice-versa) and the distribution of the number of students across universities will likely have an impact on your outcomes of interest all on their own.*

 **_Action Sequence_**
 Cycle 1